Best Backup Charging Solutions for Your Devices

 While not the most efficient method, hand-crank chargers are a reliable last-resort option to ensure you always have a way to charge your devices.

-Camp Stove with USB
+Camp Stoves with USB

 This option may surprise you, but the Biolite Camp Stove is a favorite in the prepper community for good reason.
 Not only can it cook your meals, but it can also charge your phone, tablet, or other devices by generating electricity.
-This portable, wood-fired camp stove runs on nearly any flammable biomass—twigs, sticks, pinecones, etc.—making it easy to fuel in the great outdoors.
+This portable, wood-fired camp stove runs on nearly any flammable biomass - twigs, sticks, pinecones, etc. - making it easy to fuel in the great outdoors.
 Its USB port leverages the energy from the fire itself to charge devices, adding incredible value to its utility.

 Cost: Marketed as the "complete camp kitchen," this camp stove’s ability to pull double duty comes at a price — typically in the low-to-mid $200 range.
 Still, for those who value efficiency and versatility, it may be worth the investment.
 Just remember, this is an outdoor-only option!